vikandagonzales/aeria/README.md

 # Aeria
 A single-page application where users can look at aerial photography of any location on Earth by entering latitude and longitude coordinates.
 Data is being obtained from the [NASA Earth API](https://api.nasa.gov/api.html#earth).
-The app can be previewed [here](#).

 #### Installation